St. Nicholas Church, Demre

 St. Nicholas Church is an ancient East Roman basilica church in the ancient city of Myra, now a museum located in modern Demre, Antalya Province, Turkey.
-It was built above the burial place of St Nicholas, a 4th-century Christian bishop of Myra, an important religious figure for Eastern Orthodox Christians and Roman Catholics and the historical inspiration for Santa Claus.
+It was built above the burial place of Saint Nicholas, a 4th-century Christian bishop of Myra, an important religious figure for Eastern Orthodox Christians and Roman Catholics and the historical inspiration for Santa Claus.
 Its use dated from its 6th century construction for the state church of the Roman Empire by Justinian the Great.
 The basilica is on UNESCO's tentative list to become a World Heritage Site.

 History

 The church was built in AD 520 on the foundations of an older Christian church where Saint Nicholas had served as a bishop.
 Justinian I contributed to the reconstruction.
 It is noted for its remarkable wall frescos, and its architectural and religious significance.

 Over time the church was flooded and filled with silt.
 In 1862 it was restored by Russian Emperor Nicholas I, who added a tower and made other changes to its Byzantine architecture.
 The church continued to function until its final abandonment by the Eastern Orthodox Church in 1923, when the remaining Greeks of Demre were required to leave by the Population exchange between Greece and Turkey.